Three common claims to watch out for

 Unless you know for certain that a secondary suite has been authorized by the local municipality, you are taking unnecessary risks for yourself and your client if you represent it as “legal” or “authorized.”
 Before making such a representation, a prudent seller’s agent should verify this directly with the responsible municipality and keep notes of the information obtained, including the date of inquiry, name of person providing information and, if possible, written confirmation from the municipality.

-Failure to do so may result in a claim for damages or a complaint to the Real Estate Council (REC).
+Failure to do so may result in a claim for damages or a complaint to the BCFSA (previously the Real Estate Council (REC)).
 In a recent small claims case, a licensee was found to have breached a duty to his clients when he failed to advise them that a property described as having a legal suite was only “suite-ready” and required further steps before it could be made legal.

 In Thompson (Re), 2011, CanLII 28094, the REC found that a licensee failed to use reasonable care and skill when he incorrectly represented a property as having two legal living accommodations.
 Pursuant to a Consent Order, the licensee was suspended for seven days, ordered to take remedial courses and to pay enforcement expenses.

-Licensees should keep in mind that complaints to the REC are not covered by the Indemnity Plan, so any legal fees you incur in dealing with REC complaints or any fines, sanctions, or penalties imposed on you by the REC are at your own expense.
+Licensees should keep in mind that complaints to the BCFSA are not covered by the Indemnity Plan, so any legal fees you incur in dealing with BCFSA complaints or any fines, sanctions, or penalties imposed on you by the BCFSA are at your own expense.

 Lockboxes add risk